soen/Conjunction/docs/basics/RetrieveSearchResults.md

   var elementProvider = new SitecoreConfiguredSearchQueryElementProvider(searchQueryRootItem);
 ```

 For retrieving dynamically provided values used by search query rule elements, we use a different provider named a **Search Query Element Value Provider**.
-In this example, we make use of another provider implementation that comes with Conjunction, which is capable of interpreting and using the name/value pairs that comes from the query string of a web request as dynamic values for search query rules:
+In this example, we make use of another provider implementation that comes with Conjunction, which is capable of retrieving values from a query string, named ``QueryStringSearchQueryValueProvider``:

 ```csharp
   var valueProvider = new QueryStringSearchQueryValueProvider(Request.QueryString);
 ```

+> **Note**: Essentially, the ``QueryStringSearchQueryValueProvider`` works by interpreting the name/value pairs, coming from the query string of a web request as dynamic values, making these ready for the search query rules.
+Once interpreted, these values gets served to the search query rules needing the value tied together with a given *dynamic value providing parameter*, when the search query is performed.

 The last bit of configuration that has to be set up is the **Index Name Provider** that is used to deliver the index name that will be used when performing search queries.
-In this example, we specify that we want to retrieve results from the default Sitecore master/web index, using the default Sitecore index name provider within Conjunction:
+In this example, we specify that we want to retrieve results from the default Sitecore master/web index, using the default Sitecore index name provider within Conjunction, named ``SitecoreDefaultIndexNameProvider``:

 ```csharp
   var indexNameProvider = new SitecoreDefaultIndexNameProvider();